Wander Franco Player Props: Rays vs. Blue Jays

-Wander Franco -- .150 average over his past 10 games -- will be in action for the Tampa Bay Rays versus the Toronto Blue Jays, with Jose Berrios on the hill, on May 23 at 6:40 PM ET.
+On Wednesday, Wander Franco (.231 slugging percentage in past 10 games, with no homers) and the Tampa Bay Rays play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
+First pitch is at 6:40 PM ET.

-In his most recent appearance, he had two hits (going 2-for-4 with a triple) against the Blue Jays.
+He had a hitless performance in his last game (0-for-4) against the Blue Jays.

 Wander Franco Game Info & Props vs. the Blue Jays